petartotev/PT_Library_Python_RandomHelpersForPi/README.md

 # PT_Library_Python_UltimatePythotev

+## General Information

 PT_Library_Python_UltimatePythotev is a public repository which contains a collection of libraries and demos written in Python.

+![Cover Image](projects/PythonUsingVisualStudio/pythotev_project_read_data_from_csv_file/img/figure_2_worms_all.png)

 These are mostly simple scripts for personal use which could come in handy in personal projects, especially ones usings Raspberry Pi.

-![Cover Image](projects/PythonUsingVisualStudio/pythotev_project_read_data_from_csv_file/img/figure_2_worms_all.png)

-Some of those are:
+## Solution

 - Libraries
 	- pythotevLibEmailSender.py - creates a SMTP client and makes it easy for one to send emails;
 	- pythotevLibHttpFootballApi.py - uses the **v3.football.api-sports.io** API in order to gather some football data on demand;